PodcastsSportsThe Matchbox - A Cycling Podcast

 • The Matchbox - A Cycling Podcast

 Hello everyone.
 Welcome to the latest episode of The Matchbox Podcast powered by Ignition Coach Co.
-I’m your host, Adam Saban, and on this week’s episode we’re talking about how to optimize your warmup to improve performance early into races and then we each give some personal anecdotes as coaches, that may or may not be corroborated scientifically.
+I’m your host, Adam Saban, and on this week’s episode we’re talking about our own perspectives on the integration of AI in the world of training and coaching.

 Alight let’s get into it!